 Project Logic, uses an iMac.
 In fact, it was a Christmas present, reports Timothy Braun.

-of the band, Can, you can see one of the members of the band working on a PowerBook.
+the Web site of the band, Can, you can see one of the members of the band working on a PowerBook.

 And the Dave Mathews Band uses iMacs, PowerBooks, and AirPort for on the road intranet.
 For details check out this